 The Painted Bird (Czech Republic, Ukraine, Slovak Republic)

-Director: Václav MarhoulCast: Petr Kotlár, Udo Kier, Lech Dyblik, Jitka Čvančarová, Stellan Skarsgård, Harvey Keitel, Julian Sands, Barry Pepper, Aleksey KravchenkoProduced by Silver ScreenCoproduced by the Czech Television, Directory Films, PubRes and RTVS Supported by the Czech State Cinematography Fund, Creative Europe – MEDIA, the Ministry of Culture of the Czech Republic, the Ukrainian State Film AgencyInternational sales: Celluloid Dreams
+Director: Václav MarhoulCast: Petr Kotlár, Udo Kier, Lech Dyblik, Jitka Čvančarová, Stellan Skarsgård, Harvey Keitel, Julian Sands, Barry Pepper, Aleksey KravchenkoProduced by Silver ScreenCoproduced by the Czech Television, Directory Films, PubRes and RTVS Supported by the Czech State Cinematography Fund, Creative Europe – MEDIA, the Ministry of Culture of the Czech Republic, the Slovak Audiovisual Fund, the Ukrainian State Film AgencyInternational sales: Celluloid Dreams